-It has been the CGRS point of view that it is still always up to the asylum seeker him or herself in the first place to deposit a psycho-medical attestation if he or she wants to justify his or her inability to recount his or her story in a coherent and precise way without contradictions, since the burden of proof lies with him or her.
-The mere attestation of a psychological problem will never suffice for the CGRS to grant a protection status, but it always has to be taken into consideration in determining the protection needs.
+Given that the burden of proof lies on the asylum seeker, the CGRS considers that it is his or her role to provide a psycho-medical attestation if he or she wants to justify his or her inability to recount his or her story in a coherent and precise way without contradictions.
+Although an attestation of a psychological problem will never suffice for the CGRS to grant a protection status, it always has to be taken into consideration in determining the protection needs.